-Publishing consultant Emma House presents the first in a series of interviews with members of the PublisHer community.
+Publishing consultant Emma House presents a series of interviews with members of the PublisHer community.

 EH When did you set up Parrésia Publishers and what inspired you to set up a publishing house?